abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 **Promise**: An object representing the future result of an asynchronous operation (failure or success).

+- It's a way for handling asynchronous code in a more readable and maintainable way.
 - Avoids callback hell by chaining `then()` and handling errors with `catch()` instead of passing callbacks to asynchronous functions like `xmlHttpRequest`.

 - **Executor Function**